-In honor of Holocaust Remembrance Day, which is observed on January 27, the Dante Alighieri Society of Michigan commemorates those Italians who suffered persecution as a result of the Racial Laws imposed by the Fascist government and under the Nazi occupation during World War II.
+In honor of the “Giornata della Memoria” – Holocaust Remembrance Day (observed globally on January 27) – the Consulate of Italy in Detroit and the Dante Alighieri Society of Michigan wish to commemorate those Italians who suffered persecution as a result of the Racial Laws imposed by the Fascist government and under the Nazi occupation during World War II.

 Join us at The Maple Theater of Bloomfield Hills

 Short film directed by Daniele Esposito, 20 min.

 October 16, 1943, Rome.
 It is early morning.
 Lea, waking from a nightmare, hears a knock at the door.
 Two German soldiers give her a leaflet: Lea and her husband Enzo have twenty minutes to leave their lives behind and follow them.
 But the names of their children, Cesare and Fiorella, are not mentioned in the list held by the German soldiers.
 Lea and Enzo are undecided about what to do: in the heat of the moment, they will be forced to make the most difficult life decision.

 A conversation with directors Daniele Esposito and Karen Di Porto

 Documentary directed by Karen Di Porto, 60 min.